Jesperkemist/documentation-test-v1/docs/data_schemas/experimental_procedures/subsections/ald_segment.md

-??? "time_of_segment"
+??? "time_of_step"
-    Time of the segment.
+    Time of the step.

     * type: float
     * unit: minute